Lbqds/eclair/docs/Advanced.md

 It may happen that due to a misconfiguration, the node was accidentally restarted using e.g. an old backup, and the data wasn't really lost.
 In that case, simply fixing the configuration and restarting eclair would prevent a mass force-close of channels.

 This is why an alternative behavior is to simply log an error and stop the node.
 However, because our peer may be lying when it tells us that our channel commitment data is outdated, there is a 10 min window after restart when this strategy applies.
-After that, the node revert to the default strategy.
+After that, the node reverts to the default strategy.

 The alternate strategy can be configured by setting `eclair.outdated-commitment-strategy=stop`  (see [`reference.conf`](https://github.com/ACINQ/eclair/blob/master/eclair-core/src/main/resources/reference.conf)).